marckean/AzurePolicyWorkshop/README.md

 Run the `deploy-AzureBicepResources.ps1` file in the [03 Deployment of Azure Resource Exemptions (BICEP)](/03%20Deployment%20of%20Azure%20Resource%20Exemptions%20(BICEP)/parentTemplates) folder.

+### Deployment of Guest Config VM Extension - JSON

+Run the `deploy-guestConfigurationPolicies.ps1` file in the [04 Deployment of Guest Config VM Extension](/04%20Deployment%20of%20Guest%20Config%20VM%20Extension/parent_PolicyTemplates/) folder.

-### Deployment of Azure Resource Exemptions - BICEP
+### Deployment of Guest Config Policies - JSON

-Run the `deploy-guestConfigurationPolicies.ps1` file in the [04 Deployment of Guest Config Policies (system)](/04%20Deployment%20of%20Guest%20Config%20Policies%20(system)/parentTemplates) folder.
+Run the `deploy-guestConfigurationPolicies.ps1` file in the [04 Deployment of Guest Config Policies](/04%20Deployment%20of%20Guest%20Config%20Policies/parent_PolicyTemplates/) folder.